Seigniorage: Solvency constraints of central banks

 The solvency constraint of a standard central bank requires that the present discounted value of its net non-monetary liabilities (separate from monetary liabilities accrued through seigniorage attempts) be zero or negative in the long run.
 Its monetary liabilities are liabilities in name only, since they are irredeemable.
 The holder of base money cannot insist on the redemption of a given amount into anything other than the same amount of itself, unless the holder of the base money is another central bank reclaiming the value of its original interest-free loan.

-Seigniorage as a tax

-Economists regard seigniorage as a form of inflation tax, returning resources to the currency issuer.
-Issuing new currency, rather than collecting taxes paid with existing money, is considered a tax on holders of existing currency.
-Inflation of the money supply causes a general rise in prices, due to the currency's reduced purchasing power.

-This is a reason offered in support of free banking, a gold or silver standard, or (at a minimum) the reduction of political control of central banks, which could then ensure currency stability by controlling monetary expansion (limiting inflation).
-Hard-money advocates argue that central banks have failed to attain a stable currency.
-Orthodox economists counter that deflation is difficult to control once it sets in, and its effects are more damaging than modest, consistent inflation.